 Pico Veleta

 Climbing the Pico Veleta was one of the most fun things we did this vacation.
-Climbing it from the north is easier, but the climb from the south is definitely more special.
+Climbing it from the north is easier, but the climb from the south is definitely more memorable.
 Probably this is only possible at the height of summer, otherwise there might be too much snow.

 Bicycle bus